On The Farm

 Gemma’s beef is humanely raised and processed.
 It is a combination of grass-fed and grain-fed Maine-Anjou and Chianina cattle.
 The Chianina cattle – an Italian breed of cattle mainly raised for beef – is the largest and one of the oldest cattle breeds of the world.
 The Maine-Anjou – imported into North America in 1969 – is originally from the northwestern part of France.

 20 years since getting her first cow, things have come full circle.
 Gemma’s nieces and nephews help her raise the steers and, just like their aunt, show and sell them in 4H at the Oxford County and Fryeburg Fairs.
 What started as one girl’s goal to raise top-quality show beef cattle and market beef has transformed into a true family affair.

 Our delicious homegrown beef is humanely raised and processed.
-The all-natural beef at Young’s Greenhouse is sold between April and December and is available by pre-order only.
+The all-natural beef at Young’s Greenhouse is sold year-round.

 Pre-Order a whole, half, or quarter cow.
 We process our beef between December and September each year and take orders year-round.